dvdbisong/kubeflow-for-poets/4_kubernetes.md

 ## Features of Kubernetes
 - **Horizontal auto-scaling:** dynamically scales containers based on resource demands.
 - **Self-healing:** re-provisions failed nodes in response to health checks.
-- **Load balancing:** efficiently distributes requests between replicated containers or pods grouped as a service.
+- **Load balancing:** efficiently distributes requests between containers in a pod.
 - **Rollbacks and updates:** easily update or revert to a previous container deployment without causing application downtime.
--  **DNS service discovery:** Uses Domain Name System (DNS) to manage container groups (or service).
+-  **DNS service discovery:** Uses Domain Name System (DNS) to manage container groups as a Kubernetes service.

 ## Components of Kubernetes
 The main components of the Kubernetes engine are the: